Mary Fickett: Retirement

 In the mid-1990s, Fickett decided that she wanted to reduce her schedule and spend more time with her family.
 She allowed her contract to expire and expected to go on recurring status, meaning she could still appear on the program but did not have to meet any contractual obligations or minimum number of appearances.
 Negotiations with the producers of the program broke down, and the role of Ruth Martin was recast with Lee Meriwether taking on the character in 1996.
-In 1999, Meriwether was let go and Fickett rehired on recurring status.
+In 1998, Meriwether was let go and Fickett rehired on recurring status beginning on Christmas episode.
 She resumed the role of Ruth and supported several front burner storylines including son Tad's romance with Dixie and the breakdown of son Dr. Jake (Joey) Martin's marriage to Gillian.
 After another year, Fickett decided to call it quits from the busy schedule of soap opera acting and retired in December 2000.
 In 2002, the producers wanted to bring the character of Ruth back, but Fickett remained in retirement, so Meriwether was rehired and played Ruth whenever the occasion arose.

-Health
+Personal life and death

+Fickett married actor James Congdon on October 26, 1958, in New York City.
+She later married Jay Leonard Scheer, with each marriage ending in divorce.
+Her third and final marriage was to Allen Fristoe (a daytime TV director) from June 1979 until his death in 2008.
+Fickett had two children from her three marriages.

 In 2007, Fickett moved in with her daughter, Bronwyn Congdon, in Colonial Beach, Virginia, where she remained bedridden.
 Fickett died September 8, 2011, aged 83, at her Callao, Virginia home, from complications of Alzheimer's disease, according to her daughter.
 ABC dedicated the series finale episode of All My Children in Fickett's memory.
 That episode aired September 21, 2011.